 How much do body piercings cost?

 Piercing prices vary.
-Speak with a piercing studio before you book an appointment to understand the cost of your desired piercing.
+Speak with a body piercing studio before you book an appointment to understand the cost of your desired piercing.

 See our interview with a body piercer for more information on piercing, jewelry, and aftercare.

 Need more piercing FAQs or info on body art?
-Check back for more body jewelry guides.
+Check back for more blogs about tattoos and body piercings.